 (Many erroneously believe that by pushing the trauma aside, it will go away.)

+Some decide that the retaliation they will endure after reporting is not worth the feelings of futility and frustration.
 When victims have been ordered in court NOT to use the word, "rape" but instead use "sexual intercourse" (!) -- No wonder they assume the worst.
 Most students i have worked with decided not to pursue legal remedies, either through the campus policies or through the legal system.

 Many were informed by police or lawyers that their case would "probably" not be picked up for trial.
 So in that case-- the perpetrator would be questioned once or twice, enough to let him know who reported him, then the matter would be dropped by officials.